La Vermine du Lion: Plot summary

 The novel is an interplanetary adventure along the lines of de Camp's Krishna series.
-The protagonist, geologist Téraï Laprade, champions the native humanoids of the planet Eldorado against a predatory conglomerate bent on exterminating them so it can freely plunder their world's mineral wealth.
+The protagonist, independent geologist Téraï Laprade, champions the native humanoids of the planet Eldorado against the Interplanetary Metallurgical Bureau (IMB), a predatory conglomerate bent on exterminating them so it can freely plunder their world's mineral wealth.
+Stella Henderson, daughter of the director of the IMB, arrives on El Dorado disguised as a reporter to gather information portraying the natives in an unfavorable light.
+She hires Laprade, who has connections among many of the planet's tribes, as her guide.